 Commitment to an Ethical Culture

-Four Seasons is committed to conducting business in a manner that complies with applicable laws and is, perceived to be, consistent with the highest ethical standards, including standards intended to prevent bribery and corruption.
+Four Seasons is committed to conducting business in a manner that complies with applicable laws and is consistent with the highest ethical standards, including standards intended to prevent bribery and corruption.
 Four Seasons is committed to understanding the risks that may compromise these standards and using all reasonable efforts to ensure that those who provide services to and for Four Seasons – including employees, contractors and agents – are aware of and share our commitment to an ethical and anti-bribery culture.

 Four Seasons has earned an enviable reputation internationally that is built, in part, on our commitment to doing business in a manner that complies with applicable laws and is, and is perceived to be, consistent with the highest ethical standards.
 This means, among other things, avoiding bribery and corruption, and implementing appropriate policies and procedures throughout Four Seasons’ business operations that will guide those who provide services to and for Four Seasons – including employees, contractors and agents – consistent with Four Seasons’ ethical standards.